SMuggiNola/RAGtax/README.md

    - Integrate models like **Mistral 7B** to generate guidance — *but always defer to the real text*.
 5. **Transparency by Design**
    - Every AI output links to its underlying source; users are encouraged to verify, not blindly trust.

 ---

+## ⚙️ System Requirements

+- **Basic Use (Markdown Search and Retrieval):**
+  - CPU-only
+  - Browser and local server (FastAPI) are sufficient

+- **Optional Advanced Features (Model Inference / Summarization):**
+  - Recommended GPU for efficient model inference (e.g., Mistral 7B or similar)
+  - The system can offload AI summarization tasks to a local GPU if available

+- **Private-first by design:**
+  - No external cloud servers required
+  - Full operation stays on the user's machine

+---